kaopanboonyuen/panboonyuen_professional_website/content/courses/2025-12-30-LeetCode-Interview-Foundations/cs101-lc03-python-recap.md

 ---
-title: CS101-LC03 — Python for Interviews
+title: CS101-LC03 — Python for Interviews (From Zero to Thinking Like an Engineer)
 weight: 30
 date: '2025-12-30'
 type: book